awesto/django-shop/docs/reference/order.rst

 In **djangoSHOP** the merchant can add as many payment providers he wants.
-This is done in ``settings.py`` through the configuration directive ``SHOP_ORDER_WORKFLOWS`` which takes a list of so called "*Order Workflox Mixin*" classes.
+This is done in ``settings.py`` through the configuration directive ``SHOP_ORDER_WORKFLOWS`` which takes a list of so called "*Order Workflow Mixin*" classes.
 On bootstrapping the application and constructing the ``Order`` class, it additionally inherits from these mixin classes.
 This gives the merchant an easy to configure, yet very powerful tool to model the selling process of his e-commerce site according to his needs.
 Say, we want to accept bank transfer in advance, so we must add